Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 Even now, Kirk’s still telling stories.
 He just added new platforms.

-On Instagram (@kirkwestfotos), he’s been posting from a “little search thru the forgotten folders”—photos pulled from dusty boxes and old hard drives, each one paired with a memory, a vibe, a scrap of poetry.
+On Instagram and Facebook (kirkwestfotos), he’s been posting from a “little search thru the forgotten folders”—photos pulled from dusty boxes and old hard drives, each one paired with a memory, a vibe, a scrap of poetry.
 It’s a digital scrapbook for the faithful, with captions that read like roadside haikus from the golden age of Southern Rock.

 It’s the same storytelling voice he brings to his Creek radio show: poetic, sardonic, reverent, and irreverent.
 On the air, Kirk shares his personal soundtrack—records pulled by hand, stories told in his soothing voice.
-On Instagram, we get the visuals: a time-traveling tour book, one caption at a time, often sounding like a song.
+On social media, we get the visuals: a time-traveling tour book, one caption at a time, often sounding like a song itself.

 Together, it’s a living archive in motion.
 The music, the memories, the man.